lolhie3/litewave-wallet/README.md

 When `import`ing, wallet will be imported only for one time (you'll have to import it everytime, or use the `main.sw` file)
 ## Usage
 Basic commands are:
-`info` - show currently imported wallet info
+`wallet info` - show currently imported wallet info

 ```
-> info
+> wallet info
 Address: SW_0xc0000000000
 Is frozen: False
 Boost: True
 ```
-`balance` - show all of the coins you have
+`wallet balance` - show all of the coins you have

 ```
-> balance
+> wallet balance
 wavacoin: 0.0 WAV
 ```